MikeHopley/ftl-ships-strategy/index.md

 Enemies may start running away when your weapons or Artillery hits them, so try to have the other damage source ready to fire immediately afterwards.
 Manage the power on your Artillery Beam so that it fires at a good time.

 In sector 1, prefer unmarked beacons over distress.
-Your only blue option is from the Slug (weak).
+Your have weak blue options from the Slug and Artillery.

 ### Balance Mod: The Albatross